Rndballref

 The fans pay for the best players to be on the floor.
 If you allow rough play and don't penalize it, then why not add a "goon" (ala hockey of old) to knock the stars out of the contest.
 The NBA surely looks at superstars as assets which generate revenue, so I agree with being harsh with hurtful play.

-What do you think is the most corrupt industry, city, and State in the country?If the clock started when the ball crossed into the court, a team could stall, for example, by throwing the ball high in the air across the gym and out of bounds without any player having a chance to catch the ball.
+Are you supposed to perform CPR differently on a man vs. a woman?If the clock started when the ball crossed into the court, a team could stall, for example, by throwing the ball high in the air across the gym and out of bounds without any player having a chance to catch the ball.
 Or, from the front court on an out of bounds play you could pitch the ball into the backcourt and stall off a few seconds, without any player touching the ball.
 The clock rightfully starts when an in-bounds player touches the ball.

 I saw a 6 foot freshman dunk in the middle of the 4th quarter in a tight game.
 It was shocking.